-Some functions are not available before Windows is launched.
+Some functions are not available before the operating system launches.

-Combinations/Feature Functions Fn + ® (F2): speaker switch Turns on and off the built-in speakers and the headphones.
+Combinations/Feature Functions Fn + 1% (F2): speaker switch Turns on and off the built-in speakers and the headphones.
 Fn + ∠ (F3/F4): speaker volume Adjusts the built-in speaker volume.
-To increase volume, press Fn+F4 and then ↑ or →, or keep pressing Fn+F4.
-To decrease volume, press Fn+F3 and then ↓ or ←, or keep pressing Fn+F3.
-Fn + 🌣 (F5/F6): brightness control Adjusts the LCD brightness of your computer screen.
-To increase lightness intensity, press Fn+F6 and then ↑ or →, or keep pressing Fn+F6.
-To decrease lightness intensity, press Fn+F5 and then ↓ or ←, or keep pressing Fn+F5.
-Fn + @/ (F7): display output Toggles among your computer screen, an external display, and simultaneous output to both.
+To increase the volume, press $Fn+F4$ and then \uparrow or \rightarrow , or keep pressing $Fn+F4$.
+To decrease the volume, press $Fn+F3$ and then \downarrow or \leftarrow , or keep pressing $Fn+F3$.
+Fn + ☆ (F5/F6): brightness control Adjusts the LCD brightness of your computer screen.
+To increase lightness intensity, press $Fn+F6$ and then \uparrow or \rightarrow , or keep pressing $Fn+F6$.
+To decrease lightness intensity, press $Fn+F5$ and then \downarrow or \leftarrow , or keep pressing $Fn+F5$.
+Fn + ـጬ /✑→ (F7): display output Toggles among your computer screen, an external display, and simultaneous output to both.

-Combinations/Feature Functions Fn + (F10): zoom Changes the screen resolution to magnify/restore your computer's screen view. € n The default resolutions of the standard view and the magnified view are as follows: Standard view: 1280 x 800 pixels Magnified view: 1024 x 600 pixels The magnified view is not as clear as the standard view, as it is implemented by applying a lower resolution to the computer screen with a higher resolution.
+Combinations/Feature Functions Fn + Changes the screen resolution to magnify/restore your computer's screen view.
+The default resolutions of the standard view and the magnified view are as follows: Standard view: 1280 x 800 pixels Magnified view: 1024 x 600 pixels The magnified view is not as clear as the standard view, as it is implemented by applying a lower resolution to the computer screen with a higher resolution.
 This key combination may not work with graphic images as it magnifies the screen view by changing the resolution.
 The location and size of software windows may change when the screen view is magnified or the standard view is restored because pressing this key combination changes the resolution.
 When your computer's screen view is magnified, switching the view to the external display disables the function and restores the standard view.
-Fn + ^Z (F12): Hibernate Provides for the lowest level of power consumption.
+Fn + 2 (F12): Hibernate Provides for the lowest level of power consumption.
 When you execute this command, the states of the system and the peripheral devices are written to the hard disk and the system power is turned off.
 To return the system to its original state, use the power button to turn on the power.
-For details on power management, see Using the Power Saving Modes (page 85).
+For details on power management, see Using the Power Saving Modes (page 81) .